Bandwidth/bandwidth.github.io/voice/bxml/verbs/startRecording.md

 When used on a conference, all members who are not on mute or hold will be recorded, as well as all audio clips played.
 The recording will continue until the call or conference ends, the [`<StopRecording>`](stopRecording.md) verb is used, or the [`<PauseRecording>`](pauseRecording.md) verb is used.

+##### Links
-<b>Tip:</b> For use cases like voice mail system and conference member introduction, you might want to take a look at [Record](../verbs/record.md).
+* For use cases like voice mail system and conference member introduction, you might want to take a look at [Record](../verbs/record.md).
+* For a more detailed view of Recording, check the [Recording Guide](../../guides/bxmlRecording.md).

 ### Attributes
 | Attribute                    | Description                                                                                                                                                                                                            |